 Sustainability at Goodwill

-Goodwill Industries of Alberta is an organization based on the triple bottom line of people, planet, and prosperity.
+Goodwill Industries of Alberta is an organization based on the triple bottom line of people, profit with purpose and planet.

 We are in the business of helping people through our mission services, while caring for our planet by reducing our environmental footprint, and generating revenue from our sustainable efforts that help support our mission.